Jmallins/ZEST/README.md

 }

 ```
 Being Source language, task+, domain, output language.
 A layer (apart from languages) can be applied multiple times by including it multiple times in the key.
+If you have simplification data in German it can also be included.
+Note, we use DE/EN but these are not language specific and any two languages could be used.
 ##  Training

 To train a model